 It is so peaceful that we could see the shadow of mountains in the river

 Rivers, mountains, grottoes, rice paddies, smiling locals, bamboo boat riding... all make Van Long a must-see for travelers.

 You might wonder if I would get tired of the view after taking two boat trips in Trang An & Tam Coc.
 The answer is no, in my mind, each of them has its own beauty and charm.
 Tam Coc is closer to rice paddies, while in Trang An, you can go through more caves.
 If you want to visit somewhere with fewer people, the Van Long Nature Reserve is a good choice.

 Halong Bay Cruise

 Halong Bay is definitely one tourist destination anyone should never miss when visiting Vietnam.
-The fifth day, we depart our hotel in the morning and drive about 4 hours to the Halong Bay.
+On the fifth day, we depart our hotel in the morning and drive about 4 hours to Halong Bay.
 The name Halong came from the legend that a dragon landed on this bay.
 Upon arrival, we were warmly greeted by the staff with some drinks and snacks.
-Then we took the shuttle bus to the pier and boarded on our cruise ship.
+Then we took the shuttle bus to the pier and boarded our cruise ship.
 The cruise manager, James, along with his whole team, gave us a warm welcome.
 Each of the clients was offered a welcome drink.
 When we checked in, we were told our cabin was upgraded to the best cabin on the ship.
 How lucky we were!

 Take a look at what our cabin looks like